HybridWarrior/Hello-World/README.md

 Hello People

-HW here, I like Javascript and programming in general I can't wait to know how to do something cool
+HW here, I like Javascript and programming in general.
+I can't wait to know how to do something cool.